thomas914/The-Tree-Huggers-Index/README.md

 # The-Tree-Huggers-Index

-## Authors
-- Thomas, LI Ka Chun
-- Tim, TSE Wai Chung
-- Tony, XU Baixuan

 ## User Guide
 The source code in this repository consists of two components: **Python** and **GUI**.

 Under `src/Python` is a collection of python programs that we designed and used to train our model.
+In which `Model.py` is the python program that loads data and train the model. `Dataset.csv` is the dataset we collected to train the model.
 To run the source code, please ensure that `PyTorch`, `NumPy` and `pandas` are installed.
+AND, `Dataset.csv` and `Model.py` must be placed in the same directory.

 Install pytorch: https://pytorch.org/get-started/locally/<br>
 Install pandas: https://pandas.pydata.org/docs/getting_started/install.html<br>